hackedpassword/Z2/README.md

 In the future I’ll be moving the ./image/ assets over to my [assets repo](https://github.com/hackedpassword/Unciv-Assets/images/Z2/) to reduce the mod size and build the atlas as needed.

 Comment in the [discord](https://discord.com/channels/586194543280390151/1138883296835682324) channel.
 Would like to hear your feedback.

+## Current WIP version (0.9)

+I'm focusing on the Unciv side atm, producing unit/weapons updates.
+These mind late and end-game gameplay.
+I've added a few additional new unit/weapons in 0.8 and are advancing these in 0.9.

+Here is a running list of WIP updates to v0.9 (with some augmentation from 0.8):
+- GDR MK-II, and MK-III - the latter available with Future Tech and utterly destructive.
+Think MW/Behemoth.
+Custom (temp-experimental) sprites for these.
+The MK-II on its own is fierce.
+- Applied logical attributes to various units, maybe TUGR-style. i.e., tanks now are ranged and have attack/def modifiers.
+- Some unit abilities do not activate until triggered via tech or buildings (this doesn't work correctly everywhere, suspecting bug)
+- Much work has been placed into ordnance.
+Whereas guided missiles for instance have historically been as effective as stink bombs, they now find practical use.
+In this instance generally 3 GM's can finish off a 50% gunpowder unit.
+- Bunker busters generally do 50-66% dmg to cities.
+Each req's 1 aluminum, only carried by a nuclear sub atm, or deployed by a city.
+- Nuclear bunker busters are 1-tile city obliterating WMD's.
+Procuring just one is very resource heavy.
+These will wipe a city off the map.
+- Cruise missiles, i.e. Tomahawks, have great range, and do very reasonable damage to units that make big targets.
+Can one-shot numerous units - fun toy, til the enemy sends one back.
+- Nuclear missilies have a new variant, the ICBM, with a strength and blast of 3.
+- The most destructive TSAR bomb has a blast of 6 - it is a civilization destroyer.
+Obtaining one of these is no easy task.
+- Clever use of tech discovery is needed to obtain powerful units/weapons.
+- Helicopter gunship has dual missile pods (can carry two guided missilies, think Apache) and-or also a bunker buster as payload.
+Strong attacker, can be smashed quickly by armored units.
+Does not embark (phew!!).
+- Anti-air units can carry a missile.
+They can also intercept missiles, making them quite important in defending against this modern onslaught of rocket-propelled weaponary.
+- There are conversion buildings for horse/iron/oil resources, making use of stale resources that never get used later in the game.
+- UnitTypes have been updated to better align logical interactions of units/weapons.
+- Modern Armor now receives triggered [modern] stealth upgrade.
+- Deep Ocean tiles create soft clips against general transit, and fast transit for carriers and nuclear subs.
+- Lots of other smaller updates, WIP.

+I have added much commenting to the json configs, including what could be perceived as story elements detailing how/why certain attributes are or came to be.

+Stay tuned for upcoming Z2 v0.9.

 ## Credits are due!